zephyrproject-rtos/zephyr/boards/arm/stm32_min_dev/doc/stm32_min_dev.rst

 Supported Features
 ==================

-The on board 8Mhz crystal is used to produce a 72Mhz system clock with PLL.
+The on-board 8Mhz crystal is used to produce a 72Mhz system clock with PLL.
 The stm32_min_dev board configuration supports the following hardware features:

 +-----------+------------+----------------------+